syncfusion/blazor-docs/src/querybuilder/query-builder/localization.md

 # Localization

 The `Localization` library allows you to localize default text content of the Query Builder.
-The Query Builder has static text that can be changed to other cultures (Arabic, Deutsch, French, etc.).
+The [Blazor Query Builder](https://www.syncfusion.com/blazor-components/blazor-query-builder) has static text that can be changed to other cultures (Arabic, Deutsch, French, etc.).
 In the following sample the text is changed to `German` culture.

 We have used Resource file (.resx) to translate the static text of the querybuilder.